autoSteve/acMqtt/README.md

 Add the keyword 'MQTT' to groups for CBus discovery, plus...

-One of  light, fan, cover, sensor, switch, or button, plus...    ('button' is for trigger control only, default if not specified is 'light')
+One of  light, fan, cover, sensor, switch, binary_sensor, bsensor or button, plus...  (default if not specified is 'light')
 - sa=     Suggested area
 - img=    Image
 - pn=     Preferred name (defaults to CBus tag)
+- class=  Device class to use in Home Assistant (User param/sensor only, see https://www.home-assistant.io/integrations/sensor/#device-class)
 - dec=    Decimal places (User param only)
 - unit=   Unit of measurement (User param only)
 - scale=  Multiplier / divider (User param only)
 - lvl=    List of applicable levels, separated by "-' (Trigger only, used to publish only certain levels, and improves discovery performance)
+- on=     Alias shown in HA for a 'bsensor' ON value (bsensor only)
+- off=    Alias shown in HA for a 'bsensor' OFF value (bsensor only)

-For buttons, the preferred name is used as an optional prefix to the trigger level tag to name the button.
+For trigger control buttons the preferred name is used as an optional prefix to the trigger level tag to name the button.
+Button can be used for both lighting and trigger control, with lighting group buttons not getting a prefix.
+Lighting group buttons operate by pulsing the CBus group for one second, acting as a bell press.

 Keyword examples: